 - Users’ ability to consent to, deny, or set preferences for your use of cookies

-To make users aware of your cookie use, you need a comprehensive cookie policy.
+To make users aware of your cookie use, you need a comprehensive cookie policy that they can easily access and that is prominently displayed on your site.

-Finally, you need a method of maintaining both your cookie policy and your consent banner (as well as the user preferences gathered through your banner).
+Lastly, you need to maintain your cookie policy and consent banner while collecting the user preferences you gather.

 Let’s dive into how you can create and maintain each of these elements for GDPR compliance.